In this section

 After symptoms are experienced and recorded, you will send the recording to your child's physician or to a central monitoring center.
 You will also keep a diary of your child's symptoms and corresponding activities, just as with the Holter monitoring procedure.

-Why is Holter or event monitoring used?
+Why is Holter or cardiac event monitoring used?

 Some reasons for your child's physician to request a Holter monitor procedure include, but are not limited to, the following: